-The laws have recently changed and there is a big difference between claiming depreciation on new property compared to second-hand property.
+The laws changed in 2017 and there is a big difference between claiming depreciation on new property compared to second-hand property.

 If you acquired a second-hand residential property with a settlement date of 10 May 2017 or later, and it contains “previously used” depreciating assets, you will no longer be able to claim depreciation on those assets.